kaz-uuu/Social-Companion-App/[NEW]signlanguage/hand-gesture-recognition-mediapipe-main/README.md

 ### keypoint_classification.ipynb
 This is a model training script for hand sign recognition.

-### point_history_classification.ipynb
-This is a model training script for finger gesture recognition.

 ### model/keypoint_classifier
 This directory stores files related to hand sign recognition.<br>
 The following files are stored.